 There are two real tips here.

 1) Most people spend their days hanging out in groups of their peers.
 While this kind of networking is great for learning more about your own industry, it’s not helping your marketing efforts much.
 Yes, your peers could send you referrals but why not go straight to the source?!
 This is where your customers come in.
-You could use the 10 Person Rule to find out where they hang, think about where you’d like to hang out online if you were them (because many of us were our ideal customers in our past), or tune into the Facebook Graph search to find communities they’re already in and loving.
+You could use the 10 Person Rule to find out where they hang, think about where you’d like to hang out online if you were them (because many of us were our ideal customers in our past), or tune into social media to find communities they’re already in and loving.

 2) Provide meaningful interactions.
 If all you do is spam the lot with links to your blog and constantly reply with “send me your email and we’ll talk!” you’re likely going to get kicked out of the group.
 Not to mention the fact that no one likes Salesy Sally and they’re not buying what you’re selling if you don’t provide value first.
 Be a good community member and you’ll be rewarded with traffic, fans, and boat loads of trust.